 CARING FOR YOUR LINGERIE

-Every manufacturer has their own specific care instructions for garment care and these will be on the product labels.
+Manufacturers have their own specific instructions for garment care and these will be on the product labels.
 To keep it in top condition like the day you took it home, and to be covered for any flaws in the garment please follow these instructions and see our return terms & conditions.

 Hand washing is the gentlest way to care for your lingerie, as machine washing can shrink the fabric, misshape the wires and cause them to push through the fabric.
 We also recommend you wash non-wired bras by hand too.
 Even though there are no under-wires to break or bend, you still want to protect the delicate fabrics, colours, and hooks and eyes.
 Cool water with a light detergent is best, as hot water can damage the delicate fabrics including lace, embroidery and elastic.
 Our range of Eucalan 'no rinse delicate wash' has revolutionised the way all of us at The Fitting Room care for our lingerie.
 Have a look at the different scents available, and we encourage you to give it a try!